stharaj000/Spotify-Clone/readme.md

-# Me pushing My code into github for first time
+# Me pushing My code into GitHub for first time